boris-sinyapkin/dna_ids/README.md

-# DNA Intrusion Detection System
+# DNA-based Intrusion Detection System

 The main idea of this project is using bioinformatic features in detecting masquerading attacks.